ICTU/quality-time/docs/src/development.md

 #### Preparing the shared components

 *Quality-time* has two components that only contain shared code.
 The shared data model is used by all Python components.
-The code in the shared server code component is used by the external and internal servers.
+The code in the shared server code component is used by the external server.

 To create a virtual environment for the shared components and install the dependencies run the following: